-Custom designing equity-based programs to combat racism
+Custom designing an equity-based program to combat racism & discrimination

-Advancing Diverse Talent in the Federal Public Service
+Advancing Diverse Talent

 A one-of-a-kind Sponsorship Program for historically marginalized employees within Natural Resources Canada